Bharatiya Janata Party

-The Bharatiya Janata Party (BJP; //bʱaːɾət̪iːjə dʒənət̪aː paːrtiː//; lit.
-'Indian People's Party') is a conservative political party in India and one of the two major Indian political parties alongside the Indian National Congress.
-BJP emerged out from Shyama Prasad Mukherjee's Bharatiya Jana Sangh.
-Since 2014, it has been the ruling political party in India under the incumbent Prime Minister Narendra Modi.
-The BJP is right-wing to far-right on the political spectrum, and it has close ideological and organisational links to the Rashtriya Swayamsevak Sangh (RSS), a far-right paramilitary organisation.
-The party's policies adhere to Hindutva, a Hindu nationalist ideology.
-As of January 2024, it is the country's biggest political party in terms of representation in the Parliament of India as well as state legislatures.
+The Bharatiya Janata Party (Note: /hi/.)
+(BJP; lit.
+'Indian People's Party') is a Hindu nationalist political party in India, sitting on the right-wing to far-right of the political spectrum; it is one of the two major Indian political parties alongside the Indian National Congress.
+Since 2014, it has been the ruling political party in India under the incumbent prime minister Narendra Modi.
+The BJP follows Hindutva, a Hindu nationalist ideology; the party has organisational and ideological links to the Rashtriya Swayamsevak Sangh (RSS), a Hindutva paramilitary volunteer organisation.
+It is the country's biggest political party in terms of representation in the parliament as well as state legislatures while also being the largest in the world by claimed membership numbers, with having more than 140 million members as of 2025.

-The party's origins lie in the Bharatiya Jana Sangh, which was founded in 1951 by Indian politician Shyama Prasad Mukherjee, after he left Hindu Mahasabha to form a party as the political wing of RSS.
+The party's origins lie in the Bharatiya Jana Sangh, which was founded in 1951 by Indian politician Shyama Prasad Mukherjee, after he left the Hindu Mahasabha to form a party as the political wing of the RSS.
 After the Emergency of 1975–1977, the Jana Sangh merged with several other political parties to form the Janata Party; it defeated the then-incumbent Indian National Congress in the 1977 general election.
 After three years in power, the Janata Party dissolved in 1980, with the members of the erstwhile Jana Sangh reconvening to form the modern-day BJP.
-Although initially unsuccessful—winning only two seats in the 1984 general election, it grew in strength on the back of the movement around Ram Janmabhoomi in Uttar Pradesh.
+Although initially unsuccessful—winning only two seats in the 1984 general election, it grew in strength on the back of the Ram Rath Yatra in Uttar Pradesh.
 Following victories in several state elections and better performances in national elections, the BJP became the largest political party in the Parliament in 1996; however, it lacked a majority in the lower house of Parliament, and its government, under its then-leader Atal Bihari Vajpayee, lasted for only 13 days.